"We're all born naked and the rest is drag."

 It's a catchphrase oft repeated on RuPaul's Drag Race, seen by some as nothing more than a clever bon mot meant to drive home the importance of the competition, but for RuPaul, the brain behind the phrase, it's something more.

-It's a mantra that's led the multi-hyphenate personality to his bountiful empire consisting of a wildly successful reality TV franchise, 14 studio albums, three books, a podcast, an annual drag-themed convention and a line of candy bars, not to mention countless film and TV appearances in other folk's creations, as he's popularized an art form that exists to defy the very nature of the mainstream.
+It's a mantra that's led the multi-hyphenate personality to his bountiful empire consisting of a wildly successful reality TV franchise, 14 studio albums, three books, a podcast, an annual drag-themed convention, a line of candy bars and his first lead role in a scripted series (that he just so happened to co-create alongside Sex and the City and The Comeback alum Michael Patrick King) with Netflix's just-released AJ and the Queen, not to mention countless film and TV appearances in other folk's creations, as he's popularized an art form that exists to defy the very nature of the mainstream.

 It's a guiding light to a career that seemed, to a little boy born RuPaul Andre Charles in San Diego, Calif. on November 17, 1960, not impossible, as it might to those cut from a less fabulous cloth, but entirely mothertucking inevitable.